JohnThre/LLB/ai/datasets/README.md

 ## License

-This project uses Google's Gemma model under the Gemma Terms of Use.
+This project is licensed under the GNU General Public License v3.0.
+The project uses Google's Gemma model under the Gemma Terms of Use.